naestech/encore/README.md

+# encore

-## encore is an email script that spotlights musicians who have or are close to selling out their shows. made for warner music group.
+## encore is an email script that spotlights musicians who have or are close to selling out their shows. made for warner music group

 main.py: takes user input of a local venue's website, scrapes html, and sends automated email of sold out events

 ![Screenshot 2024-08-31 at 10 01 12 PM](https://github.com/user-attachments/assets/70446f8f-5887-4dee-ac02-9a69c75e0a5c)
 *current output*

 ---